tommwa/sc2barcodewho/README.md

 >
 > but change it to your path.
 After pressing enter, this path should be written in the command prompt window ready for your next command.
 > From here, we can type
-> > virtualenv venv --python=python3.10
+> > py -m venv scvenv
 >
-> which will create the virtual environment called "venv" with the Python version 3.10.
+> which will create the virtual environment called "scvenv" with the Python version 3.10.
-> After pressing enter, you can see that a folder called "venv" has been created inside your sc2BarcodeDecoder folder.
+> After pressing enter, you can see that a folder called "scvenv" has been created inside your sc2BarcodeDecoder folder.
 >
 > Now we want to activate this virtual environment, this is simply done by running the activate file in this folder
-> > venv\Scripts\activate
+> > scvenv\Scripts\activate
 >
-> After running this, you will see a (venv) added to your command prompt text.
+> After running this, you will see a (scvenv) added to your command prompt text.
 > Great!
 Your environment is now active, and we can install the required packages on it.
 >
 > Keeping the command prompt window that is located in the right folder with the right environment activated, we run